At a Glance

 Teachers who have not met the foreign language prerequisite can complete a corequisite through an equivalency option in which they engage in foreign language tutorials, formal classroom instruction, or some kind of intentional, community-based language learning while residing abroad.
 Teachers demonstrate equivalency by passing an oral proficiency interview usually given the last summer at APU or by documenting the equivalent of 6 semester units, which would be 240 hours of instruction, including out-of-class work.

-Does APU help place teachers in universities overseas and assist them
+Does APU help place teachers in universities overseas and assist them in obtaining visas?

 No. APU handles only the academic program.
 It is suggested that teachers who have not taught abroad before consider going through a sending agency.